maxmahlke/classy/docs/tutorial.rst

 .. role:: raw-html(raw)
     :format: html

+.. _excluding_refl:

-.. dropdown:: Excluding points from literature spectra
+.. dropdown:: Excluding points based on SNR or flag values

    To exclude a reflectance value from the classification, you can set it to ``NaN``.